Congruence relations of Ankeny$\unicode{x2013}$Artin$\unicode{x2013}$Chowla type for real quadratic fields: Introduction

-In addition to the new congruences above, we obtain a relation between the CAACM conjecture and the zeros of certain $p$-adic $L$-functions. \begin{thm} Let $d>2$ be a squarefree integer.
+\end{cor} \begin{rmk} Lemma \ref{lem: num order 2} and Lemma \ref{lem: sign of A mod D} show that the three cases above encompass all of the possible cases for $R$ and $N$.
+Case (A) occurs when $D$ contains at least three prime factors or if $d=pq$ for distinct primes $p$ and $q$ such that $p\equiv q\equiv 1\Mod{4}$.
+Case (B) occurs if $d=p$ for some prime $p\equiv 3\Mod{4}$ of if $D=pq$ for distinct primes $p$ and $q$ such that $p\equiv q\equiv 3\Mod{4}$.
+Case (C) only occurs if $d=p$ for some prime $p\equiv 1\Mod{4}$. \end{rmk} \begin{rmk} One should compare the proof we give of Theorem \ref{thm: 2} (C) with the proof in \cite{Carlitz1953}.
+The essential point in both proofs is the $p$-adic logarithm, although its appearance in \cite{Carlitz1953} is not as obvious.
+See Section 5 of \cite{fellini2023} for this connection. \end{rmk} In addition to the new congruences above, we obtain a relation between the CAACM conjecture and the zeros of certain $p$-adic $L$-functions. \begin{thm} Let $d>2$ be a squarefree integer.
 The CAACM conjecture is true if and only if for any odd prime divisor of $p$ of $d$, $L_p(s, \chi_D)$ does not vanish for any $s$ in its domain of definition.
 Equivalently, the CAACM conjecture is true if and only if $L_p(1, \chi_D)$ is a $p$-adic unit for any odd prime divisor $p$ of $d$. \end{thm} In the case that $d=p$ is an odd prime, the above theorem reduces to the non-vanishing of a single $p$-adic $L$-function.

 Our final result is an extension of recent works of \cite{Benmerieme2024} and \cite{Cohen2020} relating the AACM conjecture to the existence of certain dihedral extensions of $\Q$.
 Here we call an extension $L/\Q$ a dihedral extension if $\Gal(L/\Q) \cong D_n$, the dihedral group of order $2n$.
 Our result is as follows: